facelessuser/pymdown-extensions/docs/src/markdown/index.md

     [== 80%]{: .candystripe .candystripe-animate}

 !!! summary "SaneHeaders"
-    [SaneHeaders](extensions/saneheaders.md) modifies hash headers to only be evaluated if the hash symbol starting hash symbols are followed by at least one space.
+    [SaneHeaders](extensions/saneheaders.md) modifies hash headers to only be evaluated if the starting hash symbols are followed by at least one space.
+This is useful if you use other extensions that also use the hash symbol (like our own MagicLink extension).

 !!! summary "SmartSymbols"
     [SmartSymbols](extensions/smartsymbols.md) inserts commonly used Unicode characters via simple ASCII